 Third, the lack of state funds for professional development and compensation practice has negatively affected career prospects and motivation in both universities.
 The senior leaders in both universities (e.g., P1; P7) briefly described that the universities had neither established strategic career planning nor provided sufficient financial incentives based on individual performance outcomes.
 Academic teachers could earn additional income from teaching activities, while a research fund was not in place to support research activities.
+This evidence indicates a lack of performance or merit-based pay in both universities.
+Other researchers (Ros & Oleksiyenko, 2018; Heng et al., 2023) noted that rigid payment restrained career development and drove individual interests away from pursuing teaching and research excellence.
+Similar to the case study, pay and benefits issues occurred in Chinese universities where salaries and incentives relied on the government fund (Wang and Jones, 2021).

-Finally, the disconnection between performance appraisal, payment, and career advancement shows vertical and horizontal misalignments of academic career management in both universities. .
+Finally, the disconnection between performance appraisal, payment, and career advancement shows vertical and horizontal misalignments of academic career management in both universities.
+These issues were highlighted by Whitchurch et al. (2023) in the case of academic labour in the UK context, and there were vertical and horizontal fragmentations of academic staff management about job agreements, career pathways, performance criteria, and workloads.
+In this case study, academic teachers complained that performance evaluation and payment were not connected.
+They perceived that the primary goal of performance evaluation was to fulfil the quality assurance requirement, not to promote academic aspiration.
 They further stated that the evaluation tools and procedures were questionable because they were not focused on result-based management.
 Practically, the performance evaluation in both universities has followed a national qualification framework, lacking local guidelines to assess individual performance competencies.
 Such practice has sidetracked from competence-based management, as suggested by Audenaert et al. (2014).

 In summary, the management of academic careers in the case universities has been centralised and inconsistent, resulting in misalignments.